Austrian colonial policy: Port of Tianjin

-Yuan's Mansion in the Austro-Hungarian Concession was built in 1918.
-But Yuan Shih-kai never lived here.
+Yuan Shikai's Mansion in the Austro-Hungarian concession was built in 1918, although Yuan never lived here.

 Austria-Hungary participated in the Eight-Nation Alliance from 1899 to 1901.
 This grand alliance was formed to contain the Boxer Rebellion in China.
 The Austro-Hungarian Navy helped in suppressing the rising.
 However, Austria-Hungary sent the smallest force of any nation.
 Only four cruisers and a force of only 296 marines were dispatched.

 Even so, on 27 December 1902, Austria gained a concession zone in Tianjin as part of the reward for its contribution to the Alliance.
 The Austrian concession zone was 150 acre in area; which was slightly larger than the Italian, but smaller than the Belgian zone.
 The self-contained concession had its own prison, school, barracks, and hospital.
 It also contained the Austro-Hungarian consulate and its citizens were under Austrian, not Chinese, rule.

 The concession was provided with a small garrison, and Austria-Hungary proved unable to maintain control of its concession during the Great War.
 The concession zone was swiftly occupied on the Chinese declaration of war on the Central Powers.
-On 14 August 1917 the lease was terminated, (along with that of the larger German concession in the same city).
+On 14 August 1917 the lease was terminated, along with that of the larger German concession in the same city.

-Austria abandoned all claims to Tianjin on 10 September 1919.
-Hungary also made a similar recognition in 1920.
+After the war, the First Austrian Republic abandoned all claims to Tianjin on 10 September 1919.
+The Kingdom of Hungary also made a similar recognition in 1920.
 However, despite its relatively short life-span of 15 years, the Austrians left their mark on that area of the city, as can be seen in the Austrian architecture that still stands in the city.